muffin87/helm-tutorial/part-03/README.md

 ```

 Now it's time to move on.
 In [Part IV](../part-04/README.md) you will create
 a `Chart` from scratch.
-Don't worry you will repeat the management of `Charts`.
+Don't worry we will also repeat the management of
+`Charts`.